Bafana team manager Kujane left stuck on the ground after Libya continue playing mind games

 The world governing body's investigation was triggered by betting patterns and it led to Ghanaian referee Joseph Lamptey being found guilty of match manipulation.

-Bafana only need to either draw or beat Libya next month to qualify for the Nations Cup in Egypt and Baxter has already said he would quit the national team is they fail to book a ticket to the continental showpiece in June.
+Bafana only need to either draw or beat Libya next month to qualify for the Afcon finals in Egypt and Baxter has already said he would quit the national team if they fail to book a ticket to the continental showpiece in June.